 - FCR

 - chlorambucil with rituximab

 - ibrutinib

 - venetoclax

 - venetoclax with rituximab for patients who have had at least one previous line of treatment

-- iodelalisib in combination with rituximab
+- idelalisib in combination with rituximab

-Clinical trials C.
+c.
+Clinical trials

 The transformation in the treatment of CLL seen over the last 20 years has been the result of clinical trials which have compared the standard treatment with potentially better new treatments.